absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

         }
     ```

-Of course, the tail iterations in the second for-loop won't be as fast the main loop, but again, this usually
+Of course, the tail iterations in the second for-loop won't be as fast the first loop, but again, this
-something the compiler will do for you in release mode.
+is usually something the compiler can/will do for you in release mode.
+In some languages you can annotate
+a request for the compiler to do so, just like we saw you could with inlining.

 ## Data-oriented Design
-We can take the branchless thinking, and add in optimization for cache lines, from the micro to the macro and
+We can take the branchless thinking, and add optimization for cache lines, from the micro to the macro and
 make it part of the way we formulate our data structures and code.
-This we will use things like sorting and
+To do this we will use things like sorting
-structuring our data into bigger single objects, while at the same time pulling them apart field by field.
+and structuring our data into bigger single objects, while at the same time pulling them apart field by field.
 For this, we will take a look at data-oriented design.

 A path tracer is sort of like a physics simulation for generating, sometimes physically accuracte, high